jackzellweger/rent-to-sale-price-ratios/README.md

 So, I wrote a shell script that creates a directory structure, downloads all the needed data, and then runs a Python script.

+Here's the bit to download the data, unarchive it, and put each file in the right folders:

 ```console
 #!/bin/sh